Updated: April 20, 2020

 Use your off days to build strength.

-Take advantage of spending less time on the roads and use your free time to build strength.
-Cross train, strength train, lift weights, practice yoga – whatever works for you.
-Creating a well rounded sense of strength will help make your return to running as smooth as possible.
+Creating full body strength will help make your return to running as smooth as possible.
 A solid strength base will help you increase frequency and mileage much more quickly.

 Even after just a few weeks off, your first few runs back won’t feel quite like they used to.
 Give your body the time it needs to transition without injury, and don’t expect it to happen overnight.